 - STEP 1 Position the bike on a flat surface and clear of any obstacles. - STEP 2 Place pieces of cardboard under each wheel.
 As the suspension is compressed, the front wheels move outward.
 This is called "scrub."
-Placing the cardboard under the wheels allows the suspension to move more freely. - STEP 3 While wearing your normal riding gear, mount the ATV and stand in your normal "standing" riding position, feet in your natural riding position on the foot-pegs, with both hands on the bars
+Placing the cardboard under the wheels allows the suspension to move more freely. - STEP 3 While wearing your normal riding gear, mount the ATV and sit or stand in your normal riding position with both hands on the bars. - STEP 4 Aggressively bounce up and down on the quad several times and allow the quad to settle.